opstrace/opstrace/docs/references/concepts.md

 A "tenant" is a unit of isolation.
 [Multi-tenant systems](https://en.wikipedia.org/wiki/Multitenancy) allow for logical separation of concerns, while otherwise sharing the same underlying system.

-Opstrace instances support multiple, secured tenants.
+An Opstrace instance supports multiple tenants.
-The tenant primitive extended from the underlying projects—Cortex and Loki.
+The tenant primitive is extended from the underlying projects—Cortex and Loki.
-Tenants isolate isolate data, dashboards, and API endpoints.
+Tenants isolate data, dashboards, and API endpoints.
-For example, isolate by:

-* Teams (e.g., `team-revenue` vs. `team-fraud`)
-* Environment (e.g., `prod`, `staging`, `dev`)
-* A combination of these things, or anything else important to you.
+For example, you can use tenants to achieve separation by team (e.g., `team-revenue` vs. `team-fraud`) or environment (e.g., `prod`, `staging`, `dev`).

 Sometimes this isolation is used to address security concerns, but more generally, it helps keep things well-organized: because, after all, separation of concerns is a valuable best practice to keep in mind.